wgyt/turbowarp-api/README.md

 ## See Also

-This scratch-api module is setup to be easily added too and extended.
+This turbowarp-api module is setup to be easily added too and extended.
 If you need to make certain requests that are not present it should be easy to add them.
-The [Scratch Wiki](http://wiki.scratch.mit.edu/wiki/Scratch_API_(2.0)) has some pretty extensive documentation.
+The [turbowarp Wiki](http://wiki.turbowarp.mit.edu/wiki/turbowarp_API_(2.0)) has some pretty extensive documentation.

-If you are feeling Pythonic today, check out Dylan Beswick's very similar [module for Python](https://github.com/Dylan5797/scratchapi).
+If you are feeling Pythonic today, check out Dylan Beswick's very similar [module for Python](https://github.com/Dylan5797/turbowarpapi).

 ## API

-### Scratch
+### turbowarp
 * [`getProject`](#getProject)
 * [`getProjects`](#getProjects)

-### Scratch.UserSession
+### turbowarp.UserSession
 * [`static create`](#UserSession.create)
 * [`static prompt`](#UserSession.prompt)
 * [`static load`](#UserSession.load)